Italy shortens COVID-19 curfew, eases other restrictions: Report

 Late in April, the government reinstated a four-tier colour-coded system, from white to red, to calibrate curbs in its 20 regions, allowing bars and restaurants to serve clients at outside tables in the low-risk yellow and white areas.

-Some 19 out of 20 Italian regions are currently yellow and one, the tiny Valle d'Aosta, is orange.
-None are currently deemed high-risk red.
+Some 19 out of 20 Italian regions are currently yellow, and one, the tiny Valle d'Aosta, is orange, the third-highest risk level.

-At a meeting scheduled for 6.30pm, the cabinet is expected to allow restaurants to serve clients at inside tables for dinner as of Jun 1, and to bring forward the reopening of gyms to May 24 from Jun 1 in yellow and white regions.
+The Cabinet has also allowed restaurants to serve customers at inside tables for dinner as of Jun 1, and is bringing forward the reopening of gyms to May 24 from Jun 1 in yellow and white regions.

 BOOKMARK THIS: Our comprehensive coverage of the COVID-19 pandemic and its developments